Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: Introduction

-\paragraph*{}In the present work, we seek a connection between NH and QI deformations, subjected to the NLS system.
-This is of interest owing to the fact that QI systems retain integrability in the asymptotic limit, whereas NH deformation maintains integrability generically.
-Even {\it locally} in the perturbative limit, the QI deformation (QID) could appear as local inhomogeneity of the NLS system, of the same form as in NH deformation (NHD).
-Therefore, though essentially different, these two deformations should be identifiable under certain conditions.
-In doing so, a clear-cut demonstration of the distinction between the two deformations is expected.
-It is found that although having totally independent motivations, these two deformations can be identified, both locally as the phase of the corresponding QI amplitude becomes space-independent, and asymptotically where moduli of QI amplitude and NH inhomogeneity become flat.
-Expectedly in both cases, the system regains integrability.
-However, in general, they have distinct analytical and physical nature, with a clear criteria.
-This makes sense as NHD {\it maintains} integrability whereas QID does not, by respective definitions.
-In the next section, we demonstrate the NH deformation of NLS system, obtaining the hierarchy of constraints; followed by in Section 3 describing various types of QIDs of the same system in the defocussing case, with explicit condition derived for compatibility with the NH counterpart.
-This conditional compatibility of NHD is further seen to extend beyond QID to local scaling of the NLS amplitude.
-We conclude by pointing out possible outcomes.
+The purpose of the present work is to seek a connection between two different types of deformations explained above, non-holonomic and quasi-integrable, subjected to the NLS system.
+This is of interest owing to the fact that quasi-deformed systems retain integrability in the asymptotic limit, whereas NHD maintains integrability absolutely, albeit constraint at {\it higher} order.
+Even {\it locally}, the quasi-integrable deformation (QID) could appear as local inhomogeneity of the NLS system, of the same form as in NHD.
+Therefore, though essentially different, these two deformations can be related under certain conditions.
+In doing so, further, a clear cut demonstration of the distinction between the two deformations is expected.
+It is found that they indeed can be identified, both locally as the phase of the quasi-deformed solution becomes discontinuous in space, and asymptotically where moduli of the solutions in both cases as well as that of the deformation inhomogeneity become constants as the quasi-deformed system regains integrability.
+Locally, in general, these two deformations mandates distinct analytic and physical nature with a clear criteria as only one of them is integrable.
+In addition the equivalence between the Lax pair and the Kupershmidt ansatz approaches for non-holonomic NLS system is further explicated in the process.

+\paragraph*{}The rest of the paper is organized as follows: Section 2 demonstrates the NHD of the NLS system; by using both the Lax pair approach and the Kupershmidt's bi-Hamiltonian prescription and some further discussions in its successive subsections.
+Section 3 describes a few types of QIDs of the same system in the defocussing case.
+Section 4 deals with derivation of explicit condition(s) for correspondence between QID of the difocussing NLS system with its NHD.
+We further demonstrate in detail the extent of their general incompatibility.
+This conditional compatibility of NHD is further seen to extend to local scaling of the NLS amplitude.
+We conclude in Section 5 by pointing out possible outcomes.